A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

 Use of this equation requires empirical determination of both the peak growth curve $f_0$ and the steady-state growth curve $f_\infty$ as a function of stimulus intensity.
 Both are fitted to the equation

 where $f^\text{min}, f^\text{max}, k, I^0$ are parameters to be determined from data fitting.
-Equations (\ref{benda1}) and (\ref{benda2}) allow for the firing rate to be calculated as a function of intensity of stimulation and duration.
+Equations (\ref{benda1}) and (\ref{benda2}) allow for the firing rate to be calculated as a function of intensity and duration.
+Equation (\ref{benda2}) has been applied to the study of auditory interneurons in crickets but not to primary units \cite{hildebrandt2009origin}.

+The third example is a ``minimal'' phenomenological auditory firing rate model which can account for the transduction of intensity through a three stage process \cite{peterson2020phase,peterson2021simplified}.
+The first stage connects the normalized current inside the mechanoelectrical transducer channel of an inner hair cell $M(t)$ to the instantaneous sound pressure level $P(t)$:

+The second stage involves the application of a low-pass filter to extract out only the DC component $M_{DC}$.
+In the final stage, the firing rate is obtained by exponentiating $M_{DC}$ to obtain

+The free parameters of the model include $M_0$, $b$ and $D$. $R_{spont}$ is the level of spontaneous activity in the unit.
+These equations are shown to give a good fit for both the peak firing rate (PR) and the steady-state firing rate (SS) as a function of intensity.
+However, there is no explicit model to account for how the parameters vary as a function of adaptation.

-The task of parameterizing and fitting (\ref{westerman}) or (\ref{benda1}) to adaptation data of different intensities becomes an exercise in curve-fitting a surface over time and intensity.
-With a large number of fitting parameters, overfitting can occur easily.
-The inequality derived earlier offers two distinct advantages.
-The first is to help find initial values for the curve-fitting process.
-Often it is difficult to set parameter values to their correct approximate values.
-If the optimization is run on poorly chosen starting points, the algorithm may converge to suboptimal choices.
-Either the lower or the upper bound in (\ref{inequality}) can be used to help identify initial values.
-The second is to use the inequality to reduce the total number of fitting parameters.
-By knowing the value of spontaneous activity, the dimensionality of the fit can be reduced.
-For example, if we have determined empirically that the data of a particular fibre follows either the geometric or the arithmetic law there is now an additional constraint of $\sqrt{\left(C_1+C_2+C_3\right) \text{SR}}=C_1$ or $\left(C_1+C_2+C_3+\text{SR}\right)/2=C_1$ which can be used to reduce the number of fitting parameters from five to four in (\ref{westerman}).
+The task of fitting (\ref{westerman}), (\ref{benda1}) or (\ref{heil2}) to adaptation data becomes an exercise in curve-fitting a surface over time and intensity.
+Either the lower or the upper bound of (\ref{inequality}) can be used to reduce the total number of fitting parameters.
+For the WS model, if we have determined empirically that the data of a particular fibre follows either the geometric or the arithmetic mean law we have an additional equation of either $\sqrt{\left(C_1+C_2+C_3\right) \text{SR}}=C_3$ or $\left(C_1+C_2+C_3+\text{SR}\right)/2=C_3$ to constrain the parameters in (\ref{westerman}).
+A similar process can be adopted to constrain the values in either (\ref{benda1}) and (\ref{benda2}) or (\ref{heil1}) and (\ref{heil2}).
+Alternatively, a second approach is discussed in the next section involving the slope of the firing rate function which can also be used to constrain the parameters.